jsphdms/stringliner/README.md

 Example
 -------

 Currently this function only plots data saved in the extdata directory.
-Plot the Monday to Friday route between Edinburgh and Glasgow like this:
+Plot the Monday to Friday route between Edinburgh and Glasgow like this (correct until 9th December 2017):

 ``` r
 library(tidyverse)